Saturday, 11 June 2011

-A Herd of Tin Donkeys: 1982 Colnago Super “Saronni”
+A Herd of Tin Donkeys: 1982 Colnago Mexico “Saronni”

 My collection of bicycles has grown considerably since I arrived in Germany last year as I have added a number of interesting steel bikes to the fleet.
 High on my list of Bikes I Must Have has always been a Colnago, and in particular, a Saronni Red Mexico or Super.